MoonFrost28/CoC_Automation/README.md

 ## functions.py

-File with the definition and the algorithm behind the scripts.
+File with the definition and the algorithm behind the various scripts.
+See below for more details about each function.

+## Launch_IHM.py

+File to describe the user interface, generally not to be used.

 # Function description and how to use them